Adroiti/docs-for-code-review-tools/Pylint-old-raise-syntax.md

 ## Description

-Used when the alternate raise syntax 'raise foo, bar' is used instead of 'raise foo(bar)'.
+Used when the alternate raise syntax `raise foo, bar` is used instead of `raise foo(bar)`.
 This message can't be emitted when using Python >= 3.0.